Ca3rwin/Ca3rwin/README.md

 - 👋 Hi, I’m @Ca3rwin
 - 👀 I’m interested in AI and GameDev
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native and TIBCO
-- 💞️ I’m looking to collaborate on deez nuts
+- 💞️ Peepee poopoo

 <!---
 Ca3rwin/Ca3rwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.